ethereum/ethereum-org-website/src/content/community/rollup-grants/index.md

 ---
-title: Ethereum Rollup Community Grants
+title: Ethereum Optimistic Rollup Community Grants
 description: Grants to build a rollup ecosystem
 lang: en
 sidebar: true
 ---

-# Rollup Community Grants {#rollup-community-grants}
+# Optimistic Rollup Community Grants {#rollup-community-grants}

-_The Ethereum Foundation is sponsoring a wave of rollup community grants.
+_The Ethereum Foundation is sponsoring a wave of optimistic rollup community grants.
 Proposals are due **[date]**.
 Here are all the details you need._

 <Divider />